W427697/Discord-/docs/api/portable-stories-jest.md

 - Configure the [`next/jest.js` transformer](https://nextjs.org/docs/pages/building-your-application/testing/jest#manual-setup), which will handle all of the necessary Next.js configuration for you.
 - Import [`composeStories`](#composestories) or [`composeStory`](#composestory) from the `@storybook/nextjs` package (e.g. `import { composeStories } from '@storybook/nextjs'`).
-- Set up [internal module aliases](../get-started/nextjs.md#storybooknextjsexport-mocks) to be able to mock and assert on them.
+- Set up [internal module aliases](../get-started/nextjs.md#storybooknextjsexport-mocks) to ensure the framework configuration works correctly and to be able to mock and assert on them.

 </Callout>